gatsbyjs/gatsby/docs/docs/running-queries-with-graphiql.md

 <EggheadEmbed
   lessonLink="https://egghead.io/lessons/gatsby-build-a-graphql-query-using-gatsby-s-graphiql-explorer"
-  lessonTitle="Build a GraphQL Query using Gatsby’s GraphiQL Explorer" />
+  lessonTitle="Build a GraphQL Query using Gatsby's GraphiQL Explorer" />

 Read more [about the GraphiQL Explorer](/blog/2019-06-03-integrating-graphiql-explorer/) on the Gatsby blog.